HIP HOP & SPOKEN WORD

 Youth interested in Hip Hop can join our freestyle and theatre performance wokeshop, facilitated by emcee/founder of the UNC Cypher, J Rowdy.
 Write rhymes, record vocals, and get ready for live performance and recording.
 Check out Jamm, Zone and Naima in this Blackspace-produced banger titled “919”.
 Learn more here.

-Blackspace hosts weekly writing and performance workshops for Black and Brown youth aged 13-19 to work on developing their writing skills and performance techniques to take their work from the page to the stage!
-Everyone is not expected to slam (compete with their poetry) but everyone is encouraged and given the tools to convey their works to an audience.
-Poetry workshops are facilitated by Program Director/Slam Master Mariah M.
+From 2016-2018 Blackspace hosted weekly writing and performance workshops for Black and Brown youth aged 13-19.
+Teens worked on developing their writing skills and performance techniques and took their work from the page to the stage!
+Poetry workshops were created and facilitated by Program Director/Slam Master Mariah M.

 Brave New Voices